top of page

 DOES THE STORY INTENTIONALLY RESONATE?

 The first time we share our stories in a public setting, probably not.
-We may feel healed (or think/believe we are healed) from our journey, but how are we actually telling about our experiences?
+We may feel healed (or think/believe we are healed) from our journey, but how are we actually talking about our experiences?

 THE IMPACT IS RECOGNIZED IN THE REWRITE